Notice: System maintenance will be performed beginning Saturday, November 23rd, 2024, from 1:30 a.m. to 11:30 p.m. MST

 A local school board can choose an adult in the district to be a child's guardian.
 This is if the child's parent doesn't live in the state.
 The school board must follow the requirements in Utah Code section 53G-6-303.
 If you want the school board to make someone a guardian, contact your local school.

 Are you trying to enroll a minor in school?
-You might not need a guardianship if the child is sharing housing of othere people because they lost their own housing.
+If the minor lost their own housing and is now living with other people, you might not need a guardianship.
 Grandfamilies has information on school enrollment in these situations.

 42 USC 11434a